cmcevoy0405/User_engagement_analysis/README.md

 As there were several creation source IDs, I displayed the percentage of adopted users per creation source.
 SIGNUP_GOOGLE_AUTH and GUEST_INVITE were clear leaders in this section, both with adoption rates over 15%.

 #### Recently active
 I then created two common table expressions: one identifying users who were active more recently and another for users active less recently.
-As expected, users who were active more recently were more likely to be adopted, showing a 7% difference in adoption rates.
+Users who logged in more recently had less than 5% adoption rate compared to 26% for older members.

 #### Business Adoption
 I simply identified businesses with the highest adoption numbers using WHERE, GROUP BY, and ORDER BY statements.
 Organizations 7, 3, 2, 13, and 9 had the highest number of adopted users.